-To install the Stress2grid script, unpack the compressed archive to your Matlab working directory or a convenient folder.
+The script files are available from http://github.com/MorZieg/Stress2Grid.
+To install the Stress2grid script, unpack the compressed archive to your Matlab® working directory or a convenient folder.
 Then open the file stress2grid.m with your Matlab® installation.
-The Stress2grid script comes with several subroutines which are necessarily called and input files which are located in the folder "routines".
-This folder needs to be situated in the same directory where the stress2grid.m file is executed.
+The Stress2grid script comes with several subroutines which are necessarily called and input files which are located in the folder "routines" and some data files situated in the folder "data".
+These folders needs to be situated in the same directory where the stress2grid.m file is executed.
 If Matlab® has no access to the subroutines the execution of the script will fail.